-We performed separated statistical analysis for each type of sample (bulk soil and rhizosphere).
-The significance of treatment effects (drought, cropping system, and sampling date) as well as the interactions on the amoA gene abundance, alpha diversity, gravimetric water content (GWC), as well as ammonium (NH4) and nitrate (NO3) was tested by three-way repeated-measures analysis of variance (ANOVA) using the anova_test function in the rstatix package (v.0.7.2) (Kassambara, 2023).
+The significance of treatment effects (drought, cropping system, and sampling date) as well as the interactions on the amoA gene abundance, alpha diversity, gravimetric water content (GWC), as well as ammonium (NH4+) and nitrate (NO3-) was tested by three-way repeated-measures analysis of variance (ANOVA) using the anova_test function in the rstatix package (v.0.7.2) (Kassambara, 2023).
 We identified any outliers and verified the normality and homoscedasticity of the data using Saphiro-Wilk and Levene’s test, respectively using the rstatix package.
 Response variables were log-transformed when necessary.
 The difference within or between groups was conducted by pairwise comparisons using the estimated marginal means (P value ≤ 0.05) with the rstatix package using the emmeans_test function (Kassambara, 2023).
 The raw P values were corrected using the Benjamini-Hochberg method (Benjamini & Hochberg, 1995).

 The amoA/16S rRNA gene ratio as well as the abundance of the total bacteria (16S rRNA) were tested by fitting the linear mixed-effects model (LMM) using the lmerTest package (v.3.1.3), with drought (I), cropping system (C), and sampling date (D) as the fixed effects, while block and its combination with sampling date as the random factor to allow intercept to vary among block within time (Kuznetsova et al., 2017).
 Gene copy number and its ratio were log-transformed and arcsine square root-transformed when necessary.
 The residual diagnostic was performed using the DHARMa package (v.0.4.6) to check the model residual distribution (Hartig, 2019).
 The pairwise comparisons were conducted to assess the difference in amoA gene abundance between drought and control for each sampling date within each cropping system using emmeans_test function from the rstatix package with the Benjamini-Hochberg-adjusted P value.